d-ries/linux-essentials/10_automation/01_course.md

 ls -l ~/$CUSTOMDIR/*
 ```

-?> We can run the script without setting the execute script (chmod u+x) first, but then we have to specify the interpreter (here bash) to define in which language the sript is written
+?> We can run the script without setting the execute script (chmod u+x) first, but then we have to specify the interpreter (here bash) to define in which language the script is written

 ```bash
 student@linux-ess:~$ bash vars.sh